 Most people often confuse mouse-tracking heatmaps with eye-tracking heatmaps.
 This software does not rely on mouse cursors to highlight the website’s usability but on where the eyeballs are looking at any given moment.

-This data is then presented as the most attractive elements of a page for visitors in the form of “hot” and “cold” spots.
+This data allows you to identify the most attractive page elements for visitors: “hot” and “cold” spots.

 Humans are inherently biased regarding their sight and tend to use it more than any other sense.
-The same pattern is followed when browsing through a website.
+The same pattern works when browsing through a website.

-The eye-tracking heatmaps are particularly handy if you are running a website that offers updates on the stock market.
-For example, using a heatmap tool, you discovered that the users look mostly at the top left corner of the screen to find information about a particular stock and rarely at the bottom right corner.
+The eye-tracking heatmaps are particularly handy if you run a website that offers updates on the stock market.
+For example, using a heatmap tool, you can discover that the users look mainly at the top left corner of the screen to find information about a particular stock and rarely at the bottom right corner.

-This will improve the user experience and enable them to make more informed investments by utilizing the appropriate platform.
+Utilizing the appropriate platform will improve the user experience and enable them to make more informed investments.